fitbenchmarking/fitbenchmarking/docs/source/concept/how/BenchmarkingParadigm.rst

 The Benchmarking Paradigm
 *************************

+FitBenchmarking can compare against any of the supported minmizers listed in :ref:`minimizer_option`.
+We've also made it straightforward to add new software by following the instructions in :ref:`controllers` -- the software just needs to be callable from  Python.

 Once you have chosen which minimizers you want to compare for a given problem, running FitBenchmarking will give you a comparison to indicate the